-Actually, in this case $I = \langle \mathcal{G} \rangle$.
+Indeed, note that $I = \langle \mathcal{G} \rangle$.
 By the discussion in [10], we have a complete method to judge whether a set of generators of an ideal I in kQ is a Gröbner basis, which is called the Termination Theorem.
-The idea is to check whether some special elements of the ideal I are divisible by this basis, instead of to check all the elements in I.
+The idea is checking whether some special elements of the ideal I are divisible by this basis, instead of to check all the elements in I.